How to Evict a Tenant in 7 Steps (+ Free Quit Notices)

 1. Learn Your State Landlord-Tenant Laws Related to Tenant Eviction

-A landlord must go through the legal eviction process before evicting renters.
+An eviction is a legal action to remove a tenant from a rental property.
+Landlord-tenant laws differ by state, regulating the process.
+Thus, landlords must go through the legal eviction process before evicting renters.
 Each state has its rules, but most require the tenant to be given a termination notice before filing an eviction lawsuit.
 If the landlord attempts to evict the tenant without a court order, the tenant may sue the landlord for damages.

 For instance, landlords have the authority in New York to evict tenants for nonpayment of rent.
 After any applicable grace period, a landlord may give a tenant a 14-day notice to pay.
-The landlord has the right to start formal eviction proceedings if the tenant continues to be in arrears.
+In contrast, landlords in California must give the tenant three days’ pay or quit notice before beginning eviction proceedings to evict a tenant.

 2. Refer to Lease Agreement & Decide on Grounds for Eviction

 To proceed with eviction, you must have a valid reason to evict your tenant.
 This is an excellent time to review the tenant’s signed rental lease agreement and look for apparent violations.
+Some common grounds for eviction include the following:

 - Failure to pay rent